 A: I've been diagnosed with Rheumatoid Arthritis (just like Hank in Errant Gods), but as I'm seronegative, it may be a number of other things, I guess.
 My rheumatologist is testing me for Ankylosing Spondylosis because that's even more obscure and harder to say.
 I don't think I've been cursed (yes, I do).
 I've never met Liz Tutor in real life, and have never had words in the Gamla Toonkumowl hurled at me, but either way, autoimmune diseases are a curse.

 A: Supergirl is what Hank Jensen calls his wife, Jane.
-It’s also what I call my wife Melissa.
-Melissa is the real Supergirl, and for all the same reasons Jane is Hank’s Supergirl since Jane’s character is based on Melissa.
+My wife, Melissa, is the real Supergirl, and for all the same reasons Jane is Hank's Supergirl (which makes sense since Jane's character is based on Melissa).

 A: The simple answer is because these genres are what I'm best at.
 The harder answer involves calculus, finite state machines, and assembly language.
 Oh, and cat food.
 Yeah.